Having worst heartburn during pregnancy and hunting for solutions?

 Is acid reflux in pregnancy normal?

-Is heartburn while pregnant inevitable?
+Is heartburn and acidity during pregnant inevitable?

 Today we have some pregnancy heartburn home remedies to help you through your pregnancy so that you can have your meals without being worried about heartburn.